-Additionally, seeing as organizations that have achieved operational adjustment agility are more prone to embrace dynamic business process management and adopt innovative information systems (Kalpič and Bernus, 2006; Wei et al., 2014), we hypothesize that ambidextrous organizations characterized by a high level of agility may be more likely to adopt innovative BPMS or to improve existing ones (Leonhardt et al., 2017; Santoro et al., 2017).
-Actually, ambidexterity tied up with ad hoc information systems may foster the knowledge absorption and sharing capabilities of the organization (Cegarra-Navarro et al., 2017; Pauleen and Wang, 2017; Vrontis et al., 2017), which is vital for technology adoption (Santoro et al., 2017).
-In the particular case of BDA-capable BPMS, their adoption may be grounds for the adoption of new systems, thanks to the training received by the workforce (Ferraris et al., 2017a).
-Moreover, seeing as they facilitate the diffusion of information within the organization, it is quite feasible that these systems are invaluable in the adoption of innovations as they allow all actors to receive the necessary information (Zain et al., 2005; Guisado-González et al., 2017).
+Additionally, seeing as organizations that have achieved operational adjustment agility are more prone to embrace dynamic business process management and adopt innovative information systems (Wei et al., 2014), we hypothesize that ambidextrous organizations characterized by high level of agility may be more likely to adopt innovative BPMS or to improve existing ones (Leonhardt et al., 2017; Santoro et al., 2017).
+Actually, ambidexterity tied-up with ad hoc information systems may foster the knowledge absorption and sharing capabilities of the organization (Vrontis et al., 2017), which is vital for technology adoption (Santoro et al., 2017).
+In the particular case of BDA capable BPMS, their adoption may be grounds for the adoption of new systems thanks to the training received by the workforce (Ferraris et al., 2017).
+Moreover, seeing as they facilitate the diffusion of information within the organization, it is quite feasible that these systems are invaluable in the adoption of innovations as they allow all actors to receive the necessary information (Zain et al., 2005).
 Hence: